sennettm/Column_Cross_Validation_LOCO_XV/README.md

 ## Output

-siteloglik.txt; a file containing the individual site Ln-likelihoods
-totloglik.txt; a file containing the total predictive Ln-likelihood IQTree_Data; a folder containing all the cross-validation alignments, iqtree outputs, etc...
+siteloglik.txt; a file containing the individual site Ln-likelihoods IQTree_Data; a folder containing all the cross-validation alignments, iqtree outputs, etc...

 ## Running